uncomplicate/fluokitten/articles/getting_started.md

 ## Where to go next

-Hopefully this guide hot you started and now you'd like to learn more.
+Hopefully this guide got you started and now you'd like to learn more.
 I expect to build a comprehensive base of articles and references for exploring this daunting topic, so please check the [All Guides](/articles/guides.html) page from time to time.
 More importantly, I will post articles with Clojure code for related articles, tutorials and videos, which use another reference language (Haskell) to discuss category theory.
 Of course, you should also check Fluokitten API for specific details, and feel free to take a gander at the source while you are there.

 ## Tell us what you think!